dlesbre/mlpp/README.md

 	(Be sure to run these commands from the repository directory)

-5. Install precommit: `pre-commit install`
+5. Install pre-commit: `pre-commit install`
 6. You're done!
 You can now edit the files at wish.
-Usefull commands:
+Useful commands:
 	- Run tests with `pytest`
 	- Run mypy with `mypy -p preproc`